 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost-sharing, you may want to switch to a different network or preferred pharmacy, if available.
-To find another pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory.
+To find another network pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory.
 You can also find information on our website at www.BCBSALMedicare.com/Directory.